In this article we share How to Set Marketing Objectives for Your Business and Brand. Read on to learn how it’s done.

 - Keep track of your metrics and analyze your performance when you launch your campaigns.
 Collect additional data if necessary, and adjust your activities based on what you find out in the process.

 - Analyze and evaluate your performance.
 Avoid jumping to any conclusions.
-Instead of that, analyze your metrics and try to figure out what works and why, and try to implement your findings to improve your campaigns and overall performance.
+Instead of that, analyze your metrics, try to figure out what works and why, and try to implement your findings to improve your campaigns and overall performance.

 4. Match your marketing objectives to your funnel